Flexible list colorings: Maximizing the number of requests satisfied: The join of two copies of a graph

 Note that Corollary~\ref{cor: paths} implies $\chi_{flex}(P_{100} \vee P_{100}) \leq 55$ which is a significant improvement on the result obtained from Theorem~\ref{thm: generaljoin}.
 In the context of Question~\ref{ques: lowerbounddegen}, note that since the degeneracy of $P_n \vee P_n$ is $n+1$, Corollary~\ref{cor: paths} implies $\mathcal{F}(d)$ grows no faster than $d/2$ as $d \rightarrow \infty$.

 {\bf Acknowledgment.} The second author was supported by a grant from the Science and Engineering Research Board, Department of Science and Technology, Govt. of India (project number: MTR/2019/000550).
 The third author received support from the College of Lake County to conduct research related to this paper during the summer 2022 semester.
 The support of the College of Lake County is gratefully acknowledged.
+Finally, we thank the anonymous referees for their careful reading and many suggestions that improved the paper.